A wee wander, Bourne Mill circular walk, Colchester, Essex

 When Bourne Mill was a fulling mill, in order to wash oils out of the cloth, urine was used in the fulling process.
-This may well have come from local inns.
-This circular three-mile walk takes you through some of Colchester's country nooks to the streets visiting the pubs that were built in the mid to late 19th century.
+This may well have come from the local inns.
+This circular three-mile walk takes you through some of Colchester's country nooks, visiting the River Colne, Bourne Valley, Cannock Mill, Distillery Pond and Almshouses in Winsley Square, before visiting the streets and pubs that were built in the mid to late 19th century.

 Bourne Mill's history

-Bourne Mill lies close to the northern end of a large artificial embankment which was built to create the pond to the west.
-Although first recorded in 1311 as a mill, the house you now see was built as a fishing lodge in 1591 by Thomas Lucas .
-By the early 19th century a fulling mill had been attached to the south end of the lodge, and in the mid 19th century the main building was converted into a corn mill, necessitating the insertion of an upper floor and a sack hoist and the cutting of additional doorways in the walls.
-In the earlier 19th century it was a cloth mill for weaving, fulling, and finishing bays.
-That business closed c.
-1840, and the mill seems to have been disused for some years.
-By 1860 it was a corn mill, and by 1894 it was partly steam-driven.
-It worked until 1935; was given to the National Trust in 1936, and converted into a house.
+Bourne Mill is situated on a large artificial embankment which was built to create the mill pond to the west.
+Although first recorded in 1311 as a mill, it is believed that the bank dates from 1096 when a group of Benedictine monks dammed Bourne Brook.
+The building you see now was built as a fishing lodge in 1591 by Thomas Lucas.
+The building was converted into a fulling mill in the middle of the 17th century.
+By the end of the 18th century Bourne Mill was producing Bay clothe and had the facilities to grind wheat into flour.
+When the main building was converted into a corn mill, it necessitated the insertion of an upper floor, a sack hoist and the cutting of additional doorways in the walls.
+In the earlier 19th century it was a cloth mill for fulling and finishing bays.
+After 1835, the mill concentrated solely on grinding corn.
+It worked until 1935 and was given to the National Trust in 1936.

 Bourne Mill car park TM 00565 23846

-Starting from the car park with your back to Bourne Mill entrance, turn right and look for a footpath which goes down between buildings about 20 metres away.
+Starting from the Bourne Mill entrance, turn right and look for a footpath which goes down between buildings about 20 metres away.